bkiefer/srgs2xml/README.md

 ## Features to be possibly added in a future version
 - the private attribute to prevent external rule access does not lead to rejection
-- the GARBAGE special rule does not work fully
 - weights and probabilities are currently not handled by the parser

 # Extensions in the Semantic Interpretation